 The other reason I was slow to grasp the scale is because of the people around me.
 For those who don’t know, I’m in nursing school.
 I’m set to graduate this December and I’m praying to God the devil ‘rona doesn’t delay those plans.
 Part of nursing school is doing rotations at hospitals- we call these clinicals.
 Of course, by being in the hospital I had heard more about the virus way before it became a constant cycle in the news.
 And even then, nobody was fearful.
 Of course, precautions were taken, but I never felt concerned about it upending our lives like this.
 We would even joke that we wouldn’t worry about the virus until the ER nurses started to.
 Then they did.
 All our hospitals have since kicked us students out so we’re not able to complete our clinical hours.
 This is the biggest hurdle to possibly delaying our graduation, but again I’m optimistic things will work out.

-Again, I can have this gleaming optimist because although my day to day schedule has changed, I’m still able to go to school (online) and have always had the option of working from home (I work for a software company).
-Make no mistake, I’m not completely without worry.
+Again, I can have this gleaming optimist because although my day to day schedule has changed, I’m still able to go to school (online) and have always had the option of working from home.
+Make no mistake though, I’m not completely without worry.
 Within say 3 degrees of separation, I now know three people who have passed since lockdown.
 Two I don’t believe were from the virus, but one is a confirmed yes.
-As covid-19 continues to close in on us, we’ll unfortunately be hearing more and more of these stories.
+As Covid-19 continues to close in on us, we’ll unfortunately be hearing more and more of these stories.
 My sister comments that it’s been interesting to watch me progress from lackadaisical to now wiping down incoming mail.
 I also worry about the profession I’m training in and the absolute disregard for the safety of healthcare workers in this country.
 This is terrifying.
 This is the British sending soldiers to WWI with cloth caps instead of helmets.
 It’s telling people to pull themselves up by their bootstraps when you only gave them flipflops.
 It’s recruiting only the color blind to act as pilots.
 It makes absolutely no sense, it’s absurd, outright neglectful, but most of all it’s terrifying.

-As a black person, I should have absolutely no faith in this government.
+As a Black person, I should have absolutely no faith in this government.
 As an immigrant, maybe foolishly I do.
-Be that as it may, my wide eyed and bushy tailed glow is very rapidly dimming.
+Be that as it may, the light in my gleaming saucered eyes is very rapidly dimming.
 As the virus spreads, we’re now getting stats on the people most affected.
-It’s black people.
+It’s Black people.
 This sadly isn’t surprising.
-We live in a white America.
-An America where wealth is disproportionately distributed in favor of white people.
+We live in a White America.
+An America where wealth is disproportionately distributed in favor of White people.
 With wealth comes things like having a second home to run to when your city becomes a Covid-19 hotspot.
 It comes with the perks of not relying on public transportation to get from point A to point B. It comes with being able to afford a post-mate’s delivery for your groceries.
 It comes with not needing to be a post-mate delivery driver during a pandemic.